Download a PDF copy of our

 Prospective submitters are strongly urged to familiarize themselves beforehand with Modern Haiku, especially with regard to what constitutes a haiku.
 The MH Web site—<http://www.modernhaiku.org>—prints a selection of haiku and other materials from each issue and sample copies of the journal may be ordered from the Web site.

 Material submitted to Modern Haiku is to be the author’s original work, previously unpublished and not under consideration by any other publication, including Web-based journals, personal Web sites, blogs, social networking sites, etc. Editorial cut-off dates for the reading and selection of submissions are March 15, July 15, and November 15 (postmark), but material may be sent at any time and upon acceptance will be published in the next available issue.
 Editors read submissions year-round—but not continuously.
 Please do not be alarmed if 6–8 weeks pass before an editor makes a decision on your work.
 Please send 5–15 haiku/senryu and/or up to 3 haibun per submission by e-mail or post.
 No more than one submission per issue, please.
 So send your best work.
-Additionally, please do not submit haibun that include previously published haiku.
+Please do not submit haibun that include previously published haiku.
 Note: due to the space allocated to haibun, and because there are so many fine practitioners, poets published in one issue will not be eligible for publication in the next.

 Submitting by postal mail.
 Send your work to this postal address: